Who's who: Abelard, Raz and Shale

 — Three Parts Dead, page 62

 Priest.
 Technician.
 Saint.
 Abelard of no surname is, when we first meet him, a novice in the Church of Kos; specifically a Novice Technician, as Kos’ clergy are largely a holy corps of engineers.
 He is at times described as a monk, and at times a priest.
-The difference in title and role within the Church isn’t particularly clear.

 It seems he joined the Church around the age of 11, and grew up locally.
 The process of receiving a calling and joining the Church is similarly unclear; did he live at home and go to school, then spend his spare hours at the Sanctum of Kos rather than extracurriculars, or did he move in like it was a boarding school?
 I have so many questions.